2020-2023

 If the Board waives a current holiday, the holiday will remain a paid floating holiday for all educational office bargaining unit members.

-In the event a holiday (except Christmas and New Year’s Day) falls on a weekend, less than 12-month bargaining unit member s will receive no change in days paid and they will receive a floating student non-attendance day off.
-Twelve-month bargaining unit member s will be paid a minimum of 250 days per year; however, they will not receive a floating student non-attendance day off.
+If Juneteenth falls on a bargaining unit member’s regular work day, the bargaining unit member will have the day off with no loss in pay.
+In the event a holiday (except Juneteenth, Christmas and New Year’s Day) falls on a weekend, less than 12-month bargaining unit members will receive no change in days paid and they will receive a floating student non-attendance day off.
+Twelve-month bargaining unit members will be paid a minimum of 250 days per year; however, they will not receive a floating student non-attendance day off.
 The one exception would be that when July 4 falls on a Saturday, Friday shall be a holiday and when it falls on a Sunday, Monday shall be a holiday.
-In the event a holiday falls during an authorized school break (i.e. Winter Break or Spring Break) bargaining unit member s will receive no change in days paid or additional floating holidays.
+In the event a holiday falls during an authorized school break (i.e. Winter Break or Spring Break) bargaining unit members will receive no change in days paid or additional floating holidays.

 If an authorized holiday falls during an educational office personnel’s vacation, one additional day of vacation will be allowed.